insideout/ai/_posts/2020-02-13-soft-error-resilience-of-deep-residual-networks-for-object-recognition.md

 related:
   - title: "Raspberry Pi outdoor camera with object recognition"
-    excerpt: "Technology enthusiast and environmentalist Paul Kinsella has created a new rugged Raspberry Pi outdoor camera that can be powered by a standard 5 volt micro USB or via the company’s 24-36 volt ..."
+    excerpt: "Technology enthusiast and environmentalist Paul Kinsella has created a new rugged Raspberry Pi outdoor camera that can be powered by a standard 5 volt micro USB or via the company’s 24-36 volt vehicle powering system.
+Enabling the small outdoor cameras to be situated almost anywhere thanks to their rugged shell.
+The Raspberry Pi camera lens ..."
     publishedDateTime: 2020-02-06T11:26:00Z
     webUrl: "https://www.geeky-gadgets.com/raspberry-pi-outdoor-camera-06-02-2020/"
     type: article